 Find Your Voice

-Knowing the topic won’t differentiate you, it has to be something else, right?
+Knowing the topic won’t differentiate you; it must be something else, right?
 This is where your voice has to be evident.
-And like the list of extra-curricular activities, it needs to be clear in the first sentence or two.
+And like the list of extra-curricular activities, it must be clear in the first sentence or two.
 I know many readers who read the first and last paragraphs and only go back if those are compelling.
-Otherwise, it’s a dime a dozen and the ratings are accordingly average.
+Otherwise, it’s a dime a dozen, and the ratings are average.

-Some schools will tell you that two separate readers evaluate every essay in its entirety.
-Given volume, staff sizes, and compressed timelines between application deadlines and decision release, that seems at worst a blatant lie, and at best an incredibly inefficient process.
+Some schools will tell you that two separate readers evaluate every essay.
+Given the volume, staff sizes, and compressed timelines between application deadlines and decision release, that seems a blatant lie and, at best, an incredibly inefficient process.

 Step 1: Read it aloud.
 There is something magical about reading out loud.
-As adults we don’t do this enough.
-In reading aloud to kids, colleagues, or friends we hear things differently, and find room for improvement when the writing is flat.
+As adults, we don’t do this enough.
+Reading aloud to kids, colleagues, or friends, we hear things differently and find room for improvement when the writing is flat.
 So start by voice recording your essay.

 Step 2: Do it again and Listen.
 REALLY listen.
 Is there emotion in it?
 Does your humor come out?
 Can the reader feel your sadness?
 Does it sound like you?
 If you can’t tell, play it for someone you know and trust.
 What do they say?

 Step 3: Do the Math.
 (What?!
-I was told there would be no math on the essay section.)
-If 5,000 other applicants chose the same essay prompt, and 100 of those choose the same topic, will your essay be noticed?
-Does it provide specifics and descriptions of you or others, as well as setting and moment?
+I was told there would be no math in the essay section.)
+Will your essay be noticed if 5,000 other applicants choose the same prompt and 100 choose the same topic?
+Does it provide specifics and descriptions of you or others, as well as the setting and moment?

 Step 4: Keep it simple.
-Three steps is enough.
+Three steps are enough.
 Once you’ve gone through those, hit submit and move on.
-Sitting on your essay until deadline day is only going to drive you nuts.
-So pray over it, do a dance, catch a falling leaf, or whatever else you think will help, and then be done.
+Sitting on your essay until deadline day will only drive you nuts.
+So pray over it, dance, catch a falling leaf, or whatever else you think will help, and then be done.

 Your essay topic may not be entirely different or unique, but your senior year can be.
-Go enjoy it!
+Enjoy it!